dotfortun/discrete_math/README.md

 ## A quick overview

-The purpose of this series of tutorials is to give a high-level overview of some of the mathematics that you will find in this field.
-As such, there will be additional resources linked in each lesson.
+These are the collected notes for a series of tutorials intended to give a high-level overview of some of the mathematics that you will find in this field.

 Additionally, here are some additional resources to get more practice with some of these concepts: